-On returning to India, I was sure that I want to do this again.
-Hence, I reached out to a few travel companies for arranging tours.
+On returning to India, I was sure that I wanted to do this again.
+Hence, I reached out to a few travel companies to arrange tours.
 But they did not allow me to wander out solo fearing for my life.

 So I knew that I had to travel completely on my own.
 I had to do my own research and plan my own trips.
 My friends and family became my moral support once they saw my confidence and urge to travel.
 My brother especially would tell me to go to countries where he had his friends and call them to accommodate me if possible and look after me if I needed help.

 This is me posing for the camera outside a winery in Queensland, Australia.
 This region is not only one of the most wheelchair travel friendly in the world but also quite safe for solo women nomads like me.

 At a bridge in Ohio trying to power my way ahead.
 In recent times, various states across the United States of America have become flag bearers of ‘accessible travel.’
 This makes these locales a delightful experience to visit.

 Taking a night stroll in Istanbul, which by the way is adorned with rich heritage and historic architecture at every nook and corner.
 Istanbul has deep influences from Rome, Greece, and even Venice.